Band-in-a-Box® 2019 for Windows® User's Guide

 Show track names for multi-track notation

-If checked, the Band-in-a-Box track names will be inserted at the start of each part in the multitrack notation display.
+If checked, the Band-in-a-Box track names will be inserted at the start of each track in the multitrack notation display.

 [Convert Harmony to track] will add a harmony to an existing Melody.